Border checks stopped at N Ireland ports after threats - WTMJ

 Associated Press

-LONDON (AP) — Politicians in Britain, Northern Ireland and the European Union on Tuesday condemned threats against border staff that prompted authorities to suspend post=Brexit checks on animal products.
+LONDON (AP) — Politicians in Britain, Northern Ireland and the European Union on Tuesday condemned threats against border staff that prompted authorities to suspend checks at ports and underscored the tremors Brexit has sent through Northern Ireland’s peace process.

-The Northern Ireland government said it had stopped inspections at Belfast and Larne ports “in the interests of the wellbeing of staff.”
-Mark McEwan, Assistant Chief Constable of the Police Service of Northern Ireland, said the force had increased patrols “in order to reassure staff and the local community.”
+The Northern Ireland government said it had stopped inspections of animal products at Belfast and Larne ports “in the interests of the wellbeing of staff.”
+Mark McEwan, assistant chief constable of the Police Service of Northern Ireland, said the force had increased patrols “in order to reassure staff and the local community.”

 Graffiti recently appeared in the Larne area, 20 miles (32 kilometers) northeast of Belfast, referring to post-Brexit tensions over Northern Ireland and describing port staff as “targets.”
 Staff have also reported signs of suspicious behavior, including people writing down vehicle license plate numbers.